BrVenturaU/SchoolManagementApp/README.md

     ```

 ***IMPORTANT***: This project is using an SQLEXPRESS Server instance, if you are using LocalDB (or other SQL Server variant) change the connection string located in the `appsettings.json` file to match your SQL Server version.
 This should be done in order to be able running this project.
 I did not configure Docker or an in app database like SQLite for this project.

+## Docker

+To be able to execute SchoolManagementApp as a Docker container, you can create the system image along with its container and an additional container for the SQL Server instance executing the CLI command `docker compose up --build` on the root of the project.
+Migrations are executed automatically when the system starts, this is not the ideal way to do it, but, it ensures everything is up to test it.

+If you want to see additional details related to image creation and container execution, the `Dockerfile` and `docker-compose.yaml` files are provided in the source code.